 Stuttering is a speech

-problem in which people may repeat, draw out, not complete, or skip words or
+problem in which you may repeat, draw out, not complete, or skip words or

 sounds without meaning to.
 The problem can range from mild to severe.

-Stuttering that starts during a child's early language-learning years and goes
+Stuttering that starts during a child's early language-learning years (ages 2 through 7 years) and goes

-away on its own sometime before puberty is called normal disfluency.
-It is a
+away on its own before puberty is called normal disfluency.
+It's a

 In rare cases, stuttering may be caused by brain